 Not only will the Crime Forecasting Challenge improve law enforcement agencies’ ability to prevent and respond to crime in their jurisdictions, but it is also an opportunity for the broader community to be involved in developing tools to reduce crime and improve public safety.
-Learn more about eligibility and rules on the challenge webpage.

 Awards of up to $1,200,000 in prizes will made at the conclusion of the challenge, but this is about more than prizes.
 Participants will be contributing to the improvement of public safety and informing the innovative tools that law enforcement use to reduce crime.
 Challenge winners will be recognized as crime-data forecasting leaders and will receive widespread recognition through NIJ’s participation in events, such as the International Association of Chiefs of Police Annual Conference and Expo.

 Sign up to receive updates about the challenge, including an invitation to an upcoming informational webinar, notification when datasets are released from September through February, and when the challenge submission window is open.
 I also encourage law enforcement partners to follow along with the challenge, as outcomes can be potentially of use for your operations.